 Florida #1 in number of International Game Fish records

 - Total Florida Records (including retired records): 4,557

 - Australia – 519

 - California – 323

 Saltwater Commercial Fishing

-- Americans consumed 4.7 billion pounds of seafood in 2011, slightly less than the 4.9 billion pounds the previous year.
-The United States has surpassed Japan and is now second only to China in seafood consumption.
+- Americans consumed 4.7 billion pounds of seafood in 2016, less than the 4.9 billion pounds the previous year.

 - The average American ate 14.9 pounds of fish and shellfish in 2016, a decrease from the 2015 figure of 15.5 pounds.

 - U.S. consumers spent an estimated $8.76 billion for fishery products in 2016.

 - U.S. is the second largest consumer of seafood in the world after China and before Japan.